 Medical Case Management*: Assisting adults living with HIV (ages 25 and older) in obtaining community resources necessary for maintaining good health and eliminating barriers to effective treatment.

 Empowering Positive Youth (EPY)*: Providing compassionate care to youth living with HIV (ages 13 to 24) with peer counseling, referrals to support services, medical case management, education on HIV/STI prevention and support in learning to live with HIV.

 Early Intervention Services (EIS)*: Linking individuals who have fallen out of care or newly diagnosed and face the most barriers to effective treatment, adherence and viral suppression.

 Health Insurance Assistance*: Assisting eligible individuals in successfully navigating the health insurance options to meet their unique medical needs.
 Also providing financial assistance for premiums and other out of pocket costs for those living with HIV.

 Counseling Services*: Providing virtual and on-site mental health support to clients as they work through issues related to a HIV diagnosis, anxiety, depression, trauma and substance abuse.

 PrEP Program (Pre-Exposure Prophylaxis)*: Connecting HIV negative people to a prescribing physician to obtain medication and implementing risk reduction techniques to reduce the risk of exposure to HIV.

-CREW (Community Resources for Empowerment & Wellness): Helping individuals decide if they are ready for treatment through a holistic program that focuses on harm reduction based one-on-one counseling, group support and substance use treatment.
+EASE (Enhancing wellness through Affirming Services and Education): Helping individuals decide if they are ready for treatment through a holistic wellness program that focuses on harm reduction based one-on-one counseling, group support and substance use treatment.

 Support Groups: Offering support groups for adults (open group) and youth (closed group) living with HIV.